Hospitality Markets In Focus

 Workers’ Compensation

-• Workers’ compensation decreased an average of 2.6%, the largest of any P&C line.
+• Workers’ compensation decreased an average of 2.6%, the largest of any property and casualty line.

 • Workers’ compensation continues to drive profitability for the industry as rates have been decreasing steadily for over 15 years, due to improved injury results.

-• Lost-time claim frequency continues to follow a long-term declining trend.16
+• Lost-time claim frequency continues to follow a long-term declining trend.11

-• Workers’ compensation market remains competitive as insurers pursue business with significant capacity available.
+• The workers’ compensation market remains competitive as insurers pursue business with significant capacity available.

-• Profitability and continuing stability of workers’ compensation is helping to level out more volatile results in other lines.
+• Profitability and ongoing stability of workers’ compensation are helping to level out more volatile results in other lines.

 • Workers’ compensation laws vary by state, and employers must ensure compliance with reporting requirements to avoid penalties.
-Texas has unique non-compulsory insurance rules.
+Texas has unique non-compulsory insurance rules that allow insureds to opt out of the required insurance.

 • Delayed reporting can increase claim costs significantly, as medical-only claims may escalate to lost-time claims, leading to higher permanent impairment ratings and increased insurance payouts.